 Passing the lagoon bridge, we noticed some debris tangles around a column, barely recognisable as a green monohull.
 Sticks, wires and broken panels lay flat on the surface.
 Rigging tangled where the bridge control room used to be.
 I guessed the mast was still up as the vessel was swept under the bridge in the storm.

 The Boat yards either side of the channel were a chaotic mess.
 Catamarans upside down and monohulls on their sides dismasted.
-The scale of the devastation on the shore and emptiness of the lagoon that was bristling with yachts was breathtaking.
+The scale of the devastation on the shore and emptiness of the lagoon that was previously bristling with yachts was breathtaking.
 My stomach knotted up with emotion as I tried to take it all in.
 Boats lined the shore either side, well up out of the water.
 Mount fortune, stripped of its vegetation was half a mile south.
 Around that peninsular was Providence Bay, home to Glee and my closest neighbours.
 I tried to resist imagining what I would find there.

-The outboard spluttered it’s way around the peninsular revealing a handful of vessels dismasted still on their moorings a couple of masts sticking out of the water marking their sunken vessels and wrecks scattered on the shore.
+The outboard spluttered it’s way around the peninsular revealing a handful of vessels dismasted still on their moorings a couple of masts sticking out of the water marking the position of their sunken vessels and wrecks scattered on the shore.
 There was no Glee.
 We went to check on Yordan who nestled his small vessel between Growler, wrecked in 2014 by Gonzalo and the shore.
 His hatch was tied down from the outside indicating he had made it out and onto shore.
 SV Providence was perched high on the causeway bridge next to the road.
 A sorry looking state but relief to see Gregg on deck doing what he could to secure his vessel.

-We continued the search for Glee south of the causeway past Port De Pleasance, taking in the scale of the destruction and circling round toward the airport back under the bridge, Andy spied Osler, Jaco’s boat, well up on the rocks without its mizzen mast but otherwise looking fairly sound.
-Andy had been moored near Jaco and we continued round the shore to where he had left her.
+We continued the search for Glee south of the causeway past Port De Pleasance, taking in the scale of the destruction and circling around toward the airport back under the bridge, Andy spied Osler, Jaco’s boat, resting at an acute angle well up on the rocks without its mizzen mast but otherwise looking fairly sound.
+Andy had been moored near Jaco and we continued around the shore to where he had left her.
 She wasn’t there but as we moved toward a mast 50 metres away sticking out of the water with a tattered dinghy flying like a flag from it, Andy recognised it as his boat; now sunk in the lagoon.
 Neither of us showed any emotion for our lost vessels, I felt disconnected and in awe of how different the world had become.
 Andy lit a cigarette, turned the dinghy north to make our way to Marina Royale, eyes open for a needle in a haystack: Glee in a jumble of beached craft.
 No joy; of any description.
 Returning to Shrimpy’s and spying my rucksack had me realise how little I had left.
 I remember when I was packing thinking “I’ll leave that, I’ll pick it up after…”